 Fuel costs account for a significant portion of Delta Air Lines’ operating expenses — typically between 18–20%.
 In Q2, Delta’s adjusted fuel expense was $2.8 billion, which was a 12% increase year-over-year, while total operating expense came in $14.4 billion, suggesting that fuel was accounting for 19.4% of costs.

-Unlike many European carriers, none of the big three U.S. carriers, including Delta, hedge fuel.
-The strategy of fixing future prices for fuel needs is no longer widely practiced.
-As such, U.S. airline stocks are quite exposed to fuel price volatility and sentiment.
-Delta does still own an oil refinery to control a portion of its fuel supply chain.
+On the other hand, Delta does still own an oil refinery to control a portion of its fuel supply chain.
 The refinery benefited Delta to the tune of 20¢ per gallon in 2022 when fuel prices surged.
 So, while Delta doesn’t hedge conventionally, the refinery is a form of security.

 Is Delta Still Good Value?

-Delta stock trades at 8x forward earnings and given analysts’ expectations for high-single-digit earnings growth throughout the medium term, the price-to-earnings-to-growth (PEG) ratio sits at 0.94.
+Delta still seems to have good value.
+For one, Delta stock trades at 8x forward earnings and given analysts’ expectations for high-single-digit earnings growth throughout the medium term, the price-to-earnings-to-growth (PEG) ratio sits at 0.94.
 That’s not expensive at all and represents a 49.7% discount to the industrials sector as a whole.

-The airline is set to deliver Q3 earnings on October 10, with analysts forecasting earnings per share (EPS) of $1.55 and revenues of $15.1 billion.
+Furthermore, the airline is set to deliver Q3 earnings on October 10, with analysts forecasting earnings per share (EPS) of $1.55 and revenues of $15.1 billion.
 All of the last 15 revisions have been downgrades due to the CrowdStrike outage.

-The impact of CrowdStrike event appears to have been essentially nullified by a stronger-than-expected civil aviation trends.
+Also, the impact of CrowdStrike event appears to have been essentially nullified by a stronger-than-expected civil aviation trends.
 Airline stocks rose in late September as Southwest Airlines (LUV) raised its Q3 revenue forecast and authorized a $2.5 billion buyback plan.
 The company also announced cautious capacity guidance that supports industry pricing, with 1% and 2% growth in 2025 and 2026 respectively.
 Southwest said it would reduce flights from Atlanta, which is Delta’s home.

 A Word on Hurricane Milton

-U.S. airlines have braced themselves for Hurricane Milton’s arriving impact on Florida, with over 1,700 flights canceled on Wednesday 9 October.
+It’s important to note that, at the time of writing, U.S. airlines have braced themselves for Hurricane Milton’s arriving impact on Florida, with over 1,700 flights canceled on Wednesday 9 October.
 Major airports, including Orlando and Tampa, are closed, disrupting travel plans.
 Delta has canceled 207 flights, fewer than Southwest, but still a significant number.
 The hurricane is expected to bring life-threatening conditions, but may also cause lasting damage to civil aviation infrastructure.
 This will likely cause another significant one-time financial cost on Delta.

-Is Delta Stock a Buy According to Analysts?
+Is Delta Stock a Buy, According to Analysts?

 On TipRanks, DAL comes in as a Strong Buy based on 13 Buys, zero Holds, and zero Sell ratings assigned by analysts in the past three months.
 The average DAL stock price target is $61.92, implying nearly 20% upside potential.